k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 The user can click on each one of the components to open its form and update its settings.
-The task also has Save, Save & execute, and Advanced settings icons.
+The task also has *Save task*, *Save & execute* and *Advanced settings* icons.

 ## Who Can Create a Task?